Guidelines for Volunteers Visiting Schools

 If you haven't been into a school as a visitor before, you may feel apprehensive about what it will be like, and perhaps afraid of making some faux pas.
 You may find the atmosphere hectic at first, but don't worry.
 You will be escorted throughout your visit, and if you remember the advice above about demeanour and be yourself, you'll be fine.

-If you feel you need some advice or ideas about how to run your session, tell the BGA Youth Development Officer or the BGA Education Officer and we can arrange to discuss it with you on the phone.
+If you feel you need some advice or ideas about how to run your session, tell one of our Youth Committee members and we can arrange to discuss it with you on the phone.
 If you prefer to see it done before you try it yourself, we may be able to arrange for an experienced Go teacher to come to one of the school visits in your area together with you and perhaps other volunteers in your club or region.

 You're quite likely to be asked questions about the UK Go Challenge.
 The information you need is on its web site, and there is a summary in the flier we will provide you.